 The inspection revealed the 11,420 linear feet of foreshore dike repaired in the 2005 maintenance project is in good condition.
-The additional 2,000 linear feet of foreshore rock dike (identified in the 2003/2004 O & M Inspection as being below elevation 4.0' NAVD, but above elevation 2.0' NAVD), has not deteriorated further and was not addressed due to budget limitations.
-(Photos: Appendix B, Photos 1 and 2)
+The additional 2,000 linear feet of foreshore rock dike have sections below elevation 4.0' NAVD and have recently been surveyed by NRCS personnel.
+An estimate will be prepared based on this survey data of what it will take to restore these sections of dike to original elevation.
+The funding request will be submitted to CWPPRA in 2012.
+(Photos: Appendix A, Photos 1 & 2)